Since 1954, Australian manufacturing company, Norris has been supplying the hospitality industry with a range of commercial glass and dishwashers.

 To address this, Norris has integrated a range of energy efficient technologies into their new dishwasher model, the Norris AP500.
 As this new dishwasher model uses cold water, Norris required an independent scientific assessment to evaluate the energy savings and energy efficiency delivered by the Norris AP500 model.

-A CSIRO Facilitator from the SME Connect team worked with Norris to understand their requirements.
-Under the Department of Industry, Science, Energy and Resources Innovation Connections program, CSIRO identified the University of Newcastle (UoN) as having the right expertise to assist Norris with their business needs.
+Innovation Connections Facilitator Dave Fleming, from CSIRO's SME Connect team worked with Norris to understand their requirements.
+Under the Entrepreneurs' Programme, Innovation Connections service, an Australian Government initiative which is funded and supported by the Australian Government, CSIRO identified the University of Newcastle (UoN) as having the right expertise to assist Norris with their business needs.

 Lead researcher Professor Behdad Moghtaderi from the UoN was appointed to assess the Norris AP500.
 Testing took place at the UoN's research facility, the Newcastle Institute for Energy and Resources (NIER).
 The Facility's experience with new technology meant it could validate the benefits delivered by the AP500 and provide recommendations on how to further optimise its design for energy efficiency.

 Through a series of experimental measurements, the researchers developed an in-depth understanding of the working mechanism as well as a mathematical model to assess the thermal performance of the Norris AP500.